EdJoPaTo/website-stalker/README.md

 ### Config Example

 The config describes a list of sites.
-Each site has an URL and a file extension which is used to save the file.
+Each site has a URL and a file extension which is used to save the file.
 Additionally, each site can have editors which are used before saving the file.
 Each [editor](#editors) manipulates the content of the URL.